 In most adult vertebrates, hematopoiesis occurs within the bone marrow.
 When hematopoiesis occurs outside the marrow, it is termed extramedullary hematopoiesis.
 Extramedullary hematopoiesis can occur in many sites, but the most common sites, where we expect to see it under physiologic conditions, is the spleen (red pulp) and liver (portal areas).
 Localized hypoxia has been postulated to be the driving force behind extramedullary hematopoiesis, whereby stromal cells secrete high concentrations of SDF-1α, causing homing of stem cells similar to that which occurs normally in the bone marrow (Johns and Christopher 2012).
 The continued production of blood cells depends on the maintenance of the hematopoietic niches in the bone marrow and each lineage has unique means of regulating the day to day production of cells (adult or steady-state hematopoiesis) and mechanisms to respond to increased demands in the context of inflammatory or infectious disease (stress hematopoiesis).

 Within the bone marrow, there are different niches in which hematopoiesis occurs.
-The area closest to the endosteal surface of the trabecular bone is called the "osteoblastic" or "endosteal" niche.
-It is the furthest away from the vascular sinuses that feed the marrow (with oxygen and nutrients) and is considered to be relatively hypoxic.
-This is also the area where the earliest stem cells are maintained in a quiescent state, which is thought to be largely mediated by the hypoxic environment in this location.
-The area closest to the vascular sinuses is called the "vascular" or "endothelial" niche and this is where megakaryocytes and erythroid progenitors largely reside.
-Throughout the marrow, along with hematopoietic cells, is also an array of bone marrow or mesenchymal stromal cells (MSCs) that make up the marrow microenvironment.
+The area closest to the endosteal surface of the trabecular bone is called the “osteoblastic” or “endosteal” niche.
+It has a relatively high oxygen content (mean around 22 mmHg oxygen) because arterioles feeding the bone marrow enter through endosteal bone (however bone marrow still have a lower oxygen tension than extramedullary tissues, for example, the periosteum of bone has an oxygen tension of about 50 mmHg) (Spencer et al 2014).
+In contrast the area closest to the vascular sinuses or arterioles is called the “vascular” or “endothelial” niche.
+This is the area where most of the hematopoietic stem cells are maintained in a quiescent state, which is thought to be largely mediated by lower oxygen tension in this location (Crane et al 2017), which is around 9.9 mmHg (Spencer et al 2014).
+Megakaryocytes and erythroid progenitors also largely reside in the endothelial niche, whereas myeloid progenitors are closest to the endosteal niche.
+Throughout the marrow, along with hematopoietic cells, there is also an array of bone marrow or mesenchymal stromal cells (MSCs) that make up the marrow microenvironment.
 The MSCs include osteoblasts, chondrocytes, macrophages, adipocytes, endothelial cells and pericytes.
 These cells secrete cytokines (such as stem cell factor) and interact directly with hematopoietic cells via adhesive ligands, both of which drive differentiation of hematopoietic stem cells (Blau 2014).
-Macrophages have a prominent role in marrow with supporting hematopoiesis, particularly erythropoiesis (erythroid progenitors frequently surround marrow macrophages in so-called "erythroblastic islands").
+Macrophages have a prominent role in marrow with supporting hematopoiesis, particularly erythropoiesis (erythroid progenitors frequently surround marrow macrophages in so-called “erythroblastic islands”).
 In contrast, the role of osteoprogenitor cells (osteoblasts, osteoclasts) supporting hematopoiesis is not fully elucidated, but a number of factors that affect bone metabolism and turnover can also affect hematopoiesis.
 Neurons are also an important component of the bone marrow stroma.
 The innervation of the bone marrow is partly responsible for some of the changes we can see in an animal’s hemogram when they are excited or stressed and is mediated through norepinephrine and epinephrine.
 The adipocytes in the bone marrow are also an active part of the stromal compartment.
 Marrow adipose tissue, unlike fat beds in soft tissues, is confined by the margins of the skeleton.
 Therefore, if the adipose tissue expands, there is less room for hematopoiesis; this is thought to contribute to the decreased hematopoiesis noted in obese patients.
 Based on studies in people, marrow adipose tissue also expands in patients with diabetes mellitus, anorexia, and with aging and glucocorticoid therapy.
 In inflammatory diseases, the MSCs in marrow develop more readily into adipocytes.
 Cell culture experiments have shown that marrow adipocytes are capable of secreting various cytokines (including IL-6, G-CSF and GM-CSF), which influence hematopoiesis.
 Clearly, adipocytes in marrow should not be viewed as simple space-fillers.